viamrobotics/docs/docs/tutorials/services/constrain-motion.md

 ![A gripper mounted on an arm.
 The Z axis of the gripper points from the base of the gripper to the end of its jaws.
 The X axis points up through the gripper.
 The Y axis points in the direction along which the jaws open and close (following the right-hand rule).
 The diagram also shows the global coordinate system with Z pointing up, X down the length of the horizontal gripper, and Y pointing horizontally in the opposite direction of the gripper's Y.](../../img/constrain-motion/gripper-diagram.png)

-If you are using a `fake` gripper, there is no real hardware to calibrate and you can [continue this tutorial](#use-a-transform-to-represent-a-drinking-cup).
+If you are using a `fake` gripper, there is no real hardware to calibrate and you can [continue this tutorial](#use-a-transform-to-represent-a-drinking-cup), imagining that your fake gripper corresponds to the diagram above.

 If you are using a real arm and gripper, use the **Control** tab in the [Viam app](https://app.viam.com/) to move the gripper, look at its reported orientations, and map them to its orientation in the real world.
 If the axes are different from those described above, take these differences into account in your code.

 ## Use a transform to represent a drinking cup

-Imagine your cup is 120 millimeters tall and 90 millimeters in diameter.
+Imagine your cup is 120 millimeters tall with a radius of 45 millimeters.
 You need to take this space into account to avoid bumping objects on the table with the cup.

 You can pass transforms to the [Motion Service `move` method](../../../services/motion/#move) to represent objects that are connected to the robot but are not actual robotic components.